Today’s Wicked Step Mother

 I know there must be hundreds of good stepmothers out there but they are hard to think of because our perception is so colored by the wicked myth.
 Why is that?
 Well, partly because it has some basis in fact.
-When we marry into a ready-made family, we stepmoms didn’t get to do the cuddling and nurturing in the early years like the birthmother did.
-We don’t have the same bond with the child therefore and the child hasn’t bonded with us (as a step mom).
+When we marry into a ready-made family, we stepmoms didn’t get to do the cuddling and nurturing in the early years as the birth mother did.
+We don’t have the same bond with the child therefore and the child hasn’t bonded with us (as a stepmom).

 Step Mom Trailer